 Something else to consider when deciding between carpet vs. hardwood (or soft vs. hard) is the occupants of the home.
 Carpeting provides a greater cushion for falls.
 This is beneficial for both small children and elderly persons.
 Fragile items dropped on carpets have a better chance of surviving the impact vs. hardwood floors as well.

 Both carpet and hardwood floors need a certain level of maintenance.
-This can mean replacement or refinishing to everyday upkeep and deep cleaning.
+This can mean replacement or refinish to everyday upkeep and deep cleaning.

 Carpets need to be vacuumed often and are never completely free of dust, dirt and other airborne particles.
 The only way to ensure a true, deep cleaning is to have your carpets steam cleaned by a professional.